X01XX/UES-Forth/README.md

 "Better" can be defined as fewer, smaller, dissimilar overlaps, less uncertainty.

 The corners, above, are ~A + (~B & ~C), ~C + (~A & ~D).
 I call A, and C, <i>Anchors</i>.
-Note that I added a corner by adding a single item, ~D. Corner clusters share data.
+Note that I added a corner by adding a single term, ~D. Corner clusters share data.
 The number of adjacent, dissimilar, terms used for a corner, equals the number of edges of the region the anchor is in.